Tokens are $1.00 each and allow the batter 15 pitches/balls.

 Teams in our regular baseball and softball programs will be scheduled practice slots prior to their season in the cages at no charge.

 The cages are open to those 6 years of age and above.
-All batters must wear a helmet.
+It is recommended that all batters wear a helmet.

 PLEASE NOTE: Batting cage balls are not regular balls and new technology bats are not recommended to be used, as these types of balls could damage them.